Rotsor/factorio-lp/README.md

 To export recipe data, use [script.lua] (paste the entire contents of the file into factorio console (yes, multiline commands are fine)).

-That generates a file generated.ml in ~/.factorio/script-output/ which you need to copy over generated.ml in this repo and re-compile.
+That generates a file `game-data.sexp` in `script-output` directory in factorio.

-Then run:
+If that happens to be in `~/.factorio/script-output/game-data.sexp` then factorio-lp will find it automatically.
+If not, you'll need to point it to it.

+Then modify the program to make it compute what you want (which might involve rewriting much of it) and run:

 ```
 dune build main.exe
-./_build/default/main.exe improve-hardcoded
+./_build/default/main.exe solve
 ```

-and see some nonsense that you can't interpret easily.